Kendi42/Supermarket-Self-Checkout-App/README.md

 ## Additional Functionality
 ### Side Bar
-<p>The application Side Bar found on the Homepage allows the user to access some additional functionality of the application such as seeing their Receipts, seeing their account information and serachign for the isle of particular products</p>
+<p>The application Side Bar found on the Homepage allows the user to access some additional functionality of the application such as seeing their receipts, seeing their account information and searchign for the isle of particular products</p>
 <img src="https://github.com/Kendi42/Supermarket-Self-Checkout-App/blob/73df9f07ac6f829e1423cb359e240765ba22542e/Application%20Screenshots/sidebar.jpeg" width="200" height="400"/>

 ### Finding Product Isle